 An API Platform is more.
 An API Platform becomes the complete back-end of digital serving developers to innovate faster and more efficiently, but also a way of operating through a common and managed catalog of services.
 Read five capabilities that every API Management Platform should have.

 Two things to look at:

-- The totality of services required to claim the complete back-end of digital.
+- The totality of services required to claim the complete back-end digital.

 - The way of operating through a common catalog of services.

 First a look at the table stakes—expanding on Full Lifecycle API Management.
 Enterprises are embracing APIs.
 These are the very foundation of modern integration and serving innovation and net new development.
 An API Platform embraces back-end APIs, published for the purpose of integration and then front-end APIs mediated, secured, and published to developers for front end experiences.

 Mediation comes into play through a variety of capabilities to tailor APIs for front-end requirements.
 Mediation comes into play also to protect the back-end through security and usage policies, as well as provide instrumentation and analytics to performance, monitor threats and track SLAs.
-The way of operating through a common catalog of services, gives one source of truth for all back-end and front-end APIs, with access and visibility managed for back-end integration teams, dev teams and in some cases the public.
+The way of operating through a common catalog of services, gives one source of truth for all back-end and front-end APIs, with access and visibility managed for back-end integration teams, dev teams and sometimes the public.
 This way of operating extends well beyond a simple API Portal.